dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmRetrieveAET)"
     "
+    .. _dcmReturnRetrieveAET:

+    :ref:`Return Retrieve AE Title(s) <dcmReturnRetrieveAET>`",string,"Retrieve AE Title returned in C-FIND and QIDO responses.
+If absent, the Retrieve AET associated with the archived entity will be returned.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmReturnRetrieveAET)"
+    "
     .. _dcmExternalRetrieveAEDestination:

     :ref:`External Retrieve AE Destination <dcmExternalRetrieveAEDestination>`",string,"AE Title of local C-STORE-SCP to be set as Move Destination in C-MOVE RQs forwarded to external retrieve AE.
 May be overwritten by configured values for particular Archive Network AEs.